Ghost of Christmas Past: Visions of the Past

-The Spirit then shows Scrooge his engagement to the love of his life, Belle, and his subsequent painful parting from her.
-When Scrooge becomes upset by these memories, the Spirit says, “These are the shadows of the things that have been.
-That they are what they are, do not blame me.”

-Distraught, Scrooge cries out, "Leave me!
+The Spirit then shows Scrooge his subsequent painful parting from his fiancée Belle and a now-married Belle with her large, happy family on the Christmas Eve that Marley died.
+When Scrooge becomes upset by these memories, the Spirit says, "These are the shadows of the things that have been.
+That they are what they are, do not blame me."
+When Scrooge asks the ghost to remove him from the house, he "turned upon the Ghost, and seeing that it looked upon him with a face, in which in some strange way there were fragments of all the faces it had shown him".
+Scrooge wrestles with the ghost, crying out, "Leave me!
 Take me back.
-Haunt me no longer!", and seizes the Spirit's cap.
-"In the struggle...
-Scrooge observed that its light was burning high and bright; and dimly connecting that with its influence over him, he seized the extinguisher-cap, and by a sudden action pressed it down upon its head."
+Haunt me no longer!" and seizes the Spirit's cap.
+"In the struggle, if that can be called a struggle in which the Ghost with no visible resistance on its own part was undisturbed by any effort of its adversary, Scrooge observed that its light was burning high and bright; and dimly connecting that with its influence over him, he seized the extinguisher-cap, and by a sudden action pressed it down upon its head."

 Notable portrayals

-Dickens refers to the Spirit as “it”, implying the Ghost is neither male nor female, which has posed problems for dramatists from the novella’s first stage productions up to television and film productions, having been portrayed by male and female actors, old and young.
+Dickens refers to the Spirit as "it", implying the Ghost is neither male nor female, which has posed problems for dramatists from the novella's first stage productions up to television and film productions, having been portrayed by male and female actors, old and young.